-For some it’s all about the diamond engagement ring, for others, it’s a mutual decision to take the next step in their lives together.
-We sat down with Alison & Beth, two women wildly in love, about their relationship and why a big emphasis on a proposal just wasn’t them.
+For some, it’s all about the diamond engagement ring.
+For others, it’s a mutual decision to take the next step in their lives together.
+We sat down with Alison and Beth, two women wildly in love, about their relationship and why a big emphasis on a proposal just wasn’t them.

-DWH: Tell us a little about your love story, what is your favourite thing about one another, how did you know she was the one?
+Tell us a little about your love story.
+What is your favorite thing about one another, how did you know she was the one?

-A: I remember when I first met Beth, I used to walk over to her desk every morning to talk to her, and when I did it felt like I was standing in the sun.
+A: I remember when I first met Beth.
+Walking over to her desk every morning just to talk to her, and when I did, it felt like I was standing in the sun.
 I felt so warm and good just having her eyes on me.
 I admired Beth’s strength and her brilliant mind.
-I loved how athletic she was, and how she was the kind of person who could just make things happen because she’s so proactive.
+Loving how athletic she was and how she was the kind of person who could just make things happen because she’s so proactive.
 I fell so hard and so fast.
 I remember thinking so early on in knowing her: Wouldn’t it be so incredible if I married this woman?
 And I did.
 And it’s the best thing.

-DWH: How is wedding planning going for you both?
-What have been the challenges, or things that are easier than expected?
+How is wedding planning going for you both?
+What have been the challenges or things that are easier than expected?

 A & B: Wedding planning is so fun but so intense.
-We’re having a non-traditional wedding with a lot of fun elements (an acapella group during the ceremony, a drum line at the end of the night, 7 different flavoured cakes so guests can get multiple slices, a fire pit, etc.), so deciding on all of that has been a blast.
-Our relationship is special, and we want to our wedding to capture that.
+We’re having a non-traditional wedding with a lot of fun elements.
+An acapella group during the ceremony, a drum line at the end of the night, seven different flavored cakes so guests can get multiple slices, a fire pit, etc., so deciding on all of that has been a blast.
+Our relationship is special, and we want our wedding to capture that.